futuredapp/Monkey-Madness/README.md

 2. Start `./monkey_madness` using terminal, you can specify optional arguments
   - argument1 - number of input events (touch, scroll, swipe...) that monkey will attempt to perform
   - argument2 - seed for generating random events (could be useful to repeat test which failed)
-  - argument3 - absolute path to directory where you want to save logs, e.g. `-d=/home/login/Desktop` or `--directory=/home/login/Desktop`
+  - argument3 - absolute path to directory where you want to save crash logs, for example `-d=/home/login/Desktop` or `--directory=/home/login/Documents`
 3. Script will lock app to full screen to prevent monkey escape
 4. Monkey will furiously tap screen and try to crash your app
-5. If monkey crashed your app, crash log is saved to folder with your app's package name in current directory
+5. If monkey crashed your app, crash log is saved to folder with your app's package name in current directory, or in directory specified with argument3

 Example: `./monkey_madness 5000` - will start test with 5000 events, if app crash, log will be saved to folder with your app's package name in current directory.